zitadel/zitadel/README.md

 ---

 The identity and access management (IAM) solution with the **strongest change track** built for modern **global scale** cloud capabilities.
-Thanks to it's unique approach to store user **activities as events**, every change of an object can be traced
+Thanks to it's unique approach to store user **activities as events**, every change of an object is tracable.

 ZITADEL is more than just IAM.
 It's a superb open source TODO:plattform built for and from its community to handle **secure user login and account management** the simplest way possible.